The monsoon rains bring life back to our parched desert. Moisture, green, growing things, and creatures who seem to reanimate when the rains arrive.

 Don't Panic

-If you find one in your house, use a large container like a glass or a bowl to invert over it.
-Then gently slide a stiff piece of cardboard or a plate underneath the bowl, so you can pick up, carry it out of the house and release it.
+If you find one in your house, use a large container like a glass or a bowl to invert it over it.
+Then gently slide a stiff piece of cardboard or a plate underneath the bowl, so you can pick up, carry it out of the house, and release it.
 Remember to be gentle.
 They can be a bit fragile.

 Remember, tarantulas only bite if they feel threatened or provoked, and their venom is not very potent.
 Most tarantula bites can be treated with ice and antihistamines.